This article was originally published in The Licensing Journal (Wolters Kluwer), and has been republished with permission.

 In view of the foregoing, the actions of KYB Corporation for limiting importation by other parties of the goods legally acquired outside the territory of Russia from the right holder's dealers, of legally manufactured automotive spare parts and components, legally labeled by the trademarks of foreign right holders, have the purpose to increase its profits by limiting the earnings of potential competitors and crowding them out from the market.

-Acts that are intended to curb parallel importation, the Court said, are therefore a form of unfair completion:
+Acts that are intended to curb parallel importation, the Court said, are therefore a form of unfair competition:

 These actions conflict with the principles of integrity, reasonableness and fairness and, generally, are contrary to individual, collective and public rights and legitimate interests of the civil circulation participants; and therefore, comprise the elements of unfair competition.